sergey-beepdigital/stirlingack-commercial/README.md

 You must adjust the lftp path like develop branch above, but this time put the path of your production environment.

+### Known Hosts

+To run successful deployments, you'll need to add your destination SFTP servers to the repo's "known hosts" area.

+1. Go to your repo in bitbucket
+2. Find the repo settings (cog icon)
+3. Go to 'SSH Keys'
+4. Enter the 'host address' (e.g. `sftp.flywheelsites.com` or
+   `shell.gridhost.co.uk`) and click `Fetch`.